-This 4-stage cyclical CBR process is sometimes referred to as the R4 model [41].
-Shepperd [41] considered the new problem as a case that comprises two parts.
+This 4-stage cyclical CBR process is sometimes referred to as the R4 model [42].
+Shepperd [42] considered the new problem as a case that comprises two parts.
 There is a description part and a solution part forming the basic data structure of the system.
 The description part is normally a vector of features that describe the case state at the point at which the problem is posed.
-The solution part describes the solution for the specific problem (the problem description part).
+The solution part description part).